guntas-13/osl.docs/docs/documentation/grammar.md

 # Grammar Structure Unambiguous

+The osl grammar is structured to define a program as a sequence of declarations, which include variable declarations, function declarations, and statements.
+It supports:

+- **Typed System**: Variables and functions are explicitly typed (e.g., `i32`, `bool`, array types, function types).
+- **Dynamic Arrays**: Arrays can be initialized with values or declared with fixed sizes.
+- **First-Class Functions and Closures**: Functions can be assigned to variables and capture their environment.
+- **Pointers and Dereferencing**: Support for pointer types and operations.
+- **Control Flow**: Conditional statements (`if`, `elif`, `else`), loops (`while`), and return statements.
+- **Expressions**: A rich expression system with unary, binary, and array access operations.

+The grammar avoids ambiguities by:

+- Separating typed and untyped constructs (e.g., `Val` vs. `Loc`).
+- Using mandatory blocks for control flow to eliminate dangling-else issues.
+- Defining clear precedence for operators and expressions.
+- Supporting recursive descent parsing with iterative handling of left-recursive productions (e.g., `Add`, `Mul`).

+## Grammar Structure

 The grammar is organized into several categories: program structure, declarations, statements, expressions, types, and literals.
 Below, we explain each category with examples from OSL syntax.

 ### 1. Program Structure